-The Group utilises a binomial lattice model to calculate the fair value of the SO grants, a Monte-Carlo simulation model and/or discounted cash flow technique to calculate the fair value of the RSU, RSPU and RSSU grants, taking into account the terms and conditions upon which the grants were made.
-The price volatility is estimated on the basis of implied volatility of AIAGL's shares which is based on an analysis of historical data since they are traded in the Hong Kong Stock Exchange.
-The expected life of the SO is derived from the output of the valuation model and is calculated based on an analysis of expected exercise behaviour of the Group's employees.
-The estimate of market condition for performance-based RSUs is based on one-year historical data preceding the grant date.
-An allowance for forfeiture prior to vesting is not included in the valuation of the grants.
+The Group utilises a Monte-Carlo simulation model and/or discounted cash flow technique to calculate the fair value of the RSU, RSPU and RSSU grants, taking into account the terms and conditions upon which the grants were made.
+The value of expected dividends during the vesting period is estimated based on an analysis of historical dividend relative to historical share price.
+The estimate of market condition for performance-based RSUs is based on historical data preceding the grant date.

+Forfeitures prior to vesting are not allowed for in the valuation of the grants.

-The fair value calculated for share options is inherently subjective due to the assumptions made and the limitations of the model utilised.
+The fair values calculated for the grants are inherently subjective due to the assumptions made and the limitations of the models utilised.